Updated November 2020

 After a user is completely deleted, a discreet email is sent acting as a receipt to confirm that the appropriate action has been taken.
 In addition to this deletion via the FullStory UI, we also offer an API endpoint for deleting users.

-After the CCPA goes live (January 1, 2020), California based end-users may begin making personal information requests of your company.
-It is likely that information about your end-users may be spread across multiple systems, but finding any information you may have passed into FullStory should be quite straightforward.
+California based end-users may submit personal information requests of your company at any time.
+It is likely that personal information about your end-users may be spread across multiple systems, but finding any personal information you may have passed into FullStory should be quite straightforward.

 Using FullStory’s OmniSearch you can quickly narrow in on any information you may currently be storing related to an individual consumer or household.
 Using this information, you can have an informed conversation with your end-user about their data and even provide them a copy if needed.